steveJ34/Term_DE1/term_DE1_description.md

 #### Team Level (Team_Coach_Analytic)

-* Question 1: Who are the top 10 defensive coaches including.
+* Question 1: Who are the top 10 defensive coaches including aggreagated and per game stats for steals, rebounds and Blocked shots.
 The view is ordered by steals, assuming steals are the ultimate goal of a tema on defence.
 * Question 2: What are the shooting patterns in terms of 3 point shooting and how it effects the Filed Goal and Effective Field Goal percentages?
 * Question 3: Which Coaches move the ball the most (assist on field goal ratio is over 0.5) and how it affects the turnovers?